Judgment of the Mad

-Judgment of the Mad (Суд сумасшедших) is a 1961 Soviet drama film directed by Grigori Roshal.
+Judgment of the Mad (Суд сумасшедших) is a 1961 Soviet science fiction drama film directed by Grigori Roshal.

 Plot

 The film takes place in Germany in the 1930s.
 The film tells about a scientist named Johannes Werner, who discovered the rays of the life-giving force.
 To prevent the use of the invention as a weapon, he destroys it and goes to the United States, where he is hiding under an assumed name.
 Suddenly he is offered to visit the military-industrial concern to show him a new European invention.
 He agrees and meets there his former pupil, who managed to recreate Werner's device and appropriated it to himself.